tomsaleeba/sails-hook-api-version/README.md

-> An app demonstrating a Sails.js hook that enables API versioning via the Accept header
+> A Sails.js hook that enables API versioning via the HTTP Accept header.
+It forces clients to specify the version and routes requests for older versions to Sails.js helpers.

 ## How to use this hook